akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/FMR1-means.png">
 </p>

-FMR1 matches more on transcript level.
-If we query our table of gene_results, it does not appear in even the top 30.
-To some degree, we can verify this through our plots - slkdfj.
+FMR1 appears to be more statistically significant on transcript level.
+In fact, if we query our table of gene_results, it does not appear in even the top 30.
+To some degree, we can verify this through our plots - in the side-by-side comparison between males and females on the gene level, there is no clear perceptual distinction or "winner" between the two.
+But on the transcript level, we have two fairly compact boxplots where the median of the female approaches the maximum of the male.
+However, of the three genes we've examined the evidence for FMR1 is certainly the least compelling, and I don't think our data reasonably delineates FMR1 as a candidate for differential expression the same way that it does for PNPLA4 and ATP6AP2.

 Lastly, let's look at a gene that is known to be expressed differentially and *did* show up on our list with a q-value < 0.05 cutoff: XIST.
 According to our reference article for this project, XIST is known to be more highly expressed in females than males.
 We can verify this quickly by producing a boxplot similar to those done above.